Common Questions - Naval War College at NPS

 What is a Command & Staff diploma?

 A Command & Staff diploma is awarded by an intermediate level service college to document completion of its required curriculum and Joint Professional Military Education (JPME) phase I certification.
+Navy officers will earn a JS-7 ADQ.

 What is JPME?

-Joint Professional Military Education (JPME) is a collection of joint learning objectives that comprise the educational requirement for an officer to earn a Joint Specialty Officer (JSO) designation.
+Joint Professional Military Education (JPME) is a collection of joint learning objectives that comprise the educational requirement for an officer to earn a Joint Qualified Officer (JQO) designation.
 JPME is usually divided into two phases: JPME Phase I consists of those joint learning objectives identified in the Chairman of the Joint Chiefs of Staff Officer Professional Military Education Policy (OPMEP) that are required to be included in intermediate and senior level service college's curriculum; JPME Phase II consists of those joint learning objectives contained in the intermediate and senior level courses offered by the Joint Forces Staff College.
 Officers who attend the National War College or the Industrial College of the Armed Forces receive complete JPME credit.

 Can I complete all requirements for a Command & Staff diploma while assigned to NPS?